kevindhu/rockGame/README.md

 ## rockServer

-***rockServer is currently being updated constantly and may perform unexpectantly.
-If you want to play-test this game, be aware there may be  bugs that can cause the server to crash!***
+***rockServer is currently in development and may encounter unstable builds where things can go wrong or crash.
+Please file any bugs/fixes into new issues**

 ## Setup